xioup/sum-type-validation/README.md

 In short, it is my intention that this library will enable the developer to easily replicate all of the features of the others while offering significant additional functionality that the developer may choose to incorporate in their application.

 ### Functionality
-In addition to case-specific constructors offered by most libraries, this library creates a generic constructor for every sum type.
+1. In addition to case-specific constructors offered by most libraries, this library creates a generic constructor for every sum type.
 Have a `shape` object from an API, but you're not sure whether it's a circle, square or triangle?
 Pass it to your generic `Shape()` constructor and, assuming it's a valid `Shape.Type`, you'll get a tagged value back.

-Sum types generated with this library are valid sanctuary-def types, and, in addition to the generic type created for each sum type, the factory will generate a single, specific type for each case the developer specifies.
+2. Sum types generated with this library are valid sanctuary-def types, and, in addition to the generic type created for each sum type, the factory generates a single, specific type for each case the developer specifies.

-This library provides a number of methods (i.e. `hasTags`, `is`, `tag` and `tags`, as well as the generic type and constructor) that the developer can use to classify data from external sources (e.g. APIs and user input).
+3. This library provides a number of methods (i.e. `hasTags`, `is`, `tag` and `tags`, as well as the generic type and constructor) that the developer can use to classify bare values from external sources (e.g. APIs and user input) as well as constructed values.

-The library obviates the need for `switch...case` statements in polymorphic methods and helps ensure (but doesn't guarantee) that each method defined on a sum type covers data matching every case included in the type.
+4. The library obviates the need for `switch...case` statements in polymorphic methods and helps ensure (but doesn't guarantee) that each method defined on a sum type covers data matching every case included in the type.

-Standard and user-defined methods are properly `def`ined (in [sanctuary-def](https://github.com/sanctuary-js/sanctuary-def#sanctuary-def) terms) and will be type-checked at run time when type-checking is enabled.
+5. Standard and user-defined methods are properly `def`ined (in [sanctuary-def](https://github.com/sanctuary-js/sanctuary-def#sanctuary-def) terms) and will be type-checked at run time when type-checking is enabled.

-This library does not mutate the data it's given to work with.
+6. This library does not mutate the data it's given to work with.
 Furthermore, it helps enforce immutability by cloning and freezing constructed objects when type-checking is enabled.

 \* For performance reasons, the developer may wish to enable type-checking in the development environment while disabling it in production.